W4RH4WK/cpp-init/README.md

 My personal preference is [CMake](https://cmake.org/), but [Premake](https://premake.github.io/) is also a pretty common choice.
 There is a more advanced example available in [`example2`](example2/), featuring multiple CMake targets, tests, benchmarks, and dependencies.
+Note that this example follows an over-engineered OOP style for illustration purposes.

 ## Where can I find Exercises for Beginners?